-While a weave affords you a lot of versatility and protects your hair at the same time, you can't neglect your own hair while wearing one.
-Taking care of your hair when it's weaved away will ensure that once the weave is removed, the new growth is healthy and lush.
-So when you're wearing extensions, you still need to do the following for your hair under the weave.
+While a weave affords you a lot of versatility and protects your hair at the same time, neglecting your hair while wearing one is a big no-no. Taking care of your hair when it's tucked away will ensure that once the sew-in is removed, your new growth is healthy and lush.
+Since getting to your roots can be a bit of a challenge while wearing extensions, we want to arm you with a few tips to help you maintain your mane while taking a break from styling your own hair.

 Shampoo & Condition